When My 13-Year-Old Son Hit Me, I Called Parent Coaching Service and Got Help

 “You never hit me or anyone else.
 That’s abuse and there is no reason for it.
 Get out of the car now and just walk home,” I said, as calmly as possible.
 He dug in his heels.
 After a brief staring match, he calmly got out and walked home, giving us both time to cool down.
 I drove home and waited for him, and watched as he went into the house.
 Then I went to church for an hour.
 I assigned consequences when I came home, but by then the entire evening was a blur.
 I practically needed a video replay to figure out which behavior originally needed correction.

-Later, I called 1-on-1 Coaching Service, about the issue of his obstinate refusals.
+Later, I called the parent coaching Service, about the issue of his obstinate refusals.
 I explained my biggest challenge to Carole — making consequences stick after rules are broken — and we talked about something important I was skipping in between.
 I realized that I was neglecting the “disconnect” step.
 Carole told me how important it is to take a break and disconnect from an emotional battle before talking about consequences.
 If you don’t, anger can escalate and confuse the issue.
 She also told me that next time my son refuses to go to his room or take a walk, I may need to do so.
 This week I’m working on finding effective phrases to use to disconnect.
 I personally like the phrase, “Let’s not go there.”
 Carole also let me know that I’m on the right track in consistently letting my son know it is not okay to speak to others with disrespect or use verbal abuse.

 Next, we talked about giving consequences effectively.
 I’ve often made the mistake of jumping right into threats of additional punishment when my son won’t stop arguing.
 “Go to your room and get away from us right now, or I will have to take away even more computer time!”
 Or, “You are just making your situation worse.
 Do you like being grounded?”